Roomba vacuum maker iRobot betting big on the 'smart' home

 (Reuters) - The Roomba robotic vacuum has been whizzing across floors for years, but its future may lie more in collecting data than dirt.

 That data is of the spatial variety: the dimensions of a room as well as distances between sofas, tables, lamps and other home furnishings.
 To a tech industry eager to push "smart" homes controlled by a variety of Internet-enabled devices, that space is the next frontier.
-(Graphic: Rise of the robots - here)

 Smart home lighting, thermostats and security cameras are already on the market, but Colin Angle, chief executive of Roomba maker iRobot Corp (IRBT.O), says they are still dumb when it comes to understanding their physical environment.
 He thinks the mapping technology currently guiding top-end Roomba models could change that and is basing the company's strategy on it.